-The transmigration assay allows to investigate gradient develops across the membrane.
+The transmigration assay allows to investigate the chemotactic ability of test substances in vitro.
+The assay is based on two compartments separated by a membrane with an accurately defined pore size.
+A potential chemotactic factor is placed in one compartment and a gradient develops across the membrane.
 Endothelial cells placed in the other compartment migrate along this gradient.
 Within several hours after adding the test substance, the number of cells that have migrated through the membrane can be counted.

-I. Assay materials

-Materials
+I. Materials

-- PromoCell endothelial cells (see page 8) - PromoCell Endothelial Cell Growth Medium (see page 8) - Cell Culture Dish (e.g. Corning, Product No. 353 0045) - PromoCell DetachKit (C-41210), incl.
-HepesBSS, Trypsin/EDTA solution and trypsin neutralizing solution (TNS) - 24-well flat-bottom cell culture plate (e.g. Corning, Product No. 353 226) - 24-well cell culture inserts with 8 μm pore size and transparent PET membrane (e.g. Corning, Product No. 353 097) - Assay medium: Endothelial Cell Basal Medium (C-22210) + 10% FCS - Test substance with potential chemotactic ability - As positive control hbFGF-2 or hVEGF-165 can be used.
+- PromoCell Endothelial Cells (see page 8) - PromoCell Endothelial Cell Growth Medium (see page 8) - Cell Culture Dish (e.g. Corning, Product No. 353 0045) - PromoCell DetachKit (C-41210), incl.
+HepesBSS, Trypsin/EDTA solution and trypsin neutralizing solution (TNS) - 24-well flat-bottom cell culture plate (e.g. Corning, Product No. 353 226) - 24-well cell culture inserts with 8 μm pore size and transparent PET membrane (e.g. Corning, Product No. 353 097) - Assay medium: Endothelial Cell Basal Medium (C-22210) + 10% FCS - Test substance with potential chemotactic ability - As positive control hbFGF-2 (e.g. PromoKine, C-60240 or C-60242A) or hVEGF-165 (e.g. PromoKine, C-64420 or C-64420A) can be used.